Skiers and Snowboarders Collisions: Cause and Avoidance

 Cause 1: Snowboarders tends to go blind on heel side

-One of the biggest causes is probably the "heel side blinds'.
+One of the biggest hazards is the "heel side blindside".

-Many beginners and even intermediates may be blind on the heel side turn.
+Many beginners and even intermediates are blind on the heel side turns.

-It can be said for both skiers and snowboarders that the higher the speed the faster they go, the narrower the field of view will be.
-Especially for skiers, the faster they go it is more difficult to check their blind spot.
+It can be said for both skiers and snowboarders that the faster they go, the more narrow their field of view becomes.
+Especially for skiers, the faster they go, the harder it is to check their blindspots.

-"Snowboarder's blind spot" + "Skier's acceleration" = Cause of collision
+"Snowboarder's blind spot" + "Skier's acceleration" = Main cause of collisions

-Collision accidents tend to occur due to the overlapping of the blindness of snowboarders and on their heel side and the narrow field view of an accelerating skier.
+Collision accidents tend to occur due to the combination of the snowboarders blind side, and the narrowed view of the skiers.

 Basically, those who pass from behind need to be careful.
 However, snowboarders should also be careful backwards when sliding on the heel side.
 Look back to see if anyone is coming from behind.
 Try using little neck turns from left to right to check surroundings

 Please see the video below, 1:19.
 This is a bad case for skiers, but it's a classic example of what I've explained so far.